Giorgio163/Giorgio163/README.md

-### Giorgio - PHP Backend Developer 👋
+Giorgio - Backend Developer 👋

-I have almost 7 years as Cabin Service Supervisor.
-In addition i have a High School Diploma and a Certification as First Aider.
-Currently i'm a PHP Developer and have been focusing on Backend development with PHP, Symfony, MySQL, and Object-Oriented Programming.
-In my GitHub you will find some of my projects that covered some topics that I'm studying :books:
+I have almost 7 years of experience as Cabin Service Supervisor.
+In addition, I hold a High School Diploma and a First Aider Certification.

-- :computer: Currently, I'm working for a company as php developer. :elephant:
+I am currently working as a PHP Backend Developer, focusing on backend development with PHP, Symfony, MySQL, and Object-Oriented Programming.

+📚 I’m also actively expanding my skills by learning Java and Python, which I use in personal projects and study exercises to deepen my understanding of backend concepts and software architecture.

+💻 You can find some of my projects on GitHub, where I explore different technologies and practice what I learn.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/giorgio-selmi-704223107/) | [Email](mailto:selmi.giorgio@gmail.com)